jasancheg/js-design-patterns-into-practice/README.md

 ## JS Patterns

-1. Creational Design Patterns
+* Creational Design Patterns

-1.1The Factory Pattern
+1. The Factory Pattern

-2. Structural Patterns
+* Structural Patterns
-2.1 The Adapter Pattern
+1. The Adapter Pattern
-2.2 The Proxy Pattern
+2. The Proxy Pattern
-2.3 The Facade Pattern
+3. The Facade Pattern
-2.4 The Decorator Pattern
+4. The Decorator Pattern
-2.4 The Composite Pattern
+5. The Composite Pattern

-3. Behavioural Patterns
+* Behavioural Patterns

-3.1 The Chain of Responsibility Pattern
+1. The Chain of Responsibility Pattern
-3.2 The Mediator Pattern
+2. The Mediator Pattern
-3.3 The Iterator Pattern
+3. The Iterator Pattern
-3.4 The Publisher/Subscriber Pattern
+4. The Publisher/Subscriber Pattern
-3.5 The Strategy Pattern
+5. The Strategy Pattern
-3.6 The Observer Pattern
+6. The Observer Pattern

 ## Instructions